-- If your dog has medical issues, anxiety issues, or has any other type of sensitivities, it is not a good idea to take them along on a vacation trip if you have to travel on an airplane.
+- If your dog has medical issues, anxiety issues, or has any other type of sensitivities, it is not a good idea to take them along on a vacation trip, especially when traveling by plane.

-- If you leave your dog at home, whether you have a friend or relative stay at the house with them or stop by the house every day, make sure you leave specific instructions for the caretaker regarding food and water, medications, walk/backyard safety, and instructions in case of medical emergencies.
+- When leaving your dog at home, make sure you leave written instructions for the caretaker regarding food measurements, medications, walk/backyard safety, and instructions in case of medical emergencies.

 - Give your caretaker suggestions on how to keep your dog active and content.

 - Never leave your dog in the care of a stranger.
-If you do not have anyone you can rely on to care for your dog while you’re away, choose a kennel that has a good reputation, and is run by trustworthy owners and employees.
+If you do not have anyone you can rely on to care for your dog while you’re away, choose a kennel with a good reputation and that is run by trustworthy owners and employees.
 Ask questions and take a tour of the facility before choosing the right kennel

-- Before leaving your dog at a kennel, vaccinate your dog against kennel cough and other health conditions that can be transmitted by other dogs boarding at the kennel.
+- Before leaving your dog at a kennel, vaccinate your dog against kennel cough and other health conditions that can be transmitted by other dogs.

-- Always have a plan in case of unforeseen circumstances, you should always have someone, a close friend or relative, who would be willing to keep your pet if you were to suffer accidental death or severe life-threatening injury during your vacation, though it may seem like a morose idea, realistically it is something that can happen.
+- Always have a plan in case of unforeseen circumstances.
+You should always have a close friend or relative who would be willing to keep your pet if you were to suffer accidental death or severe life-threatening injury during your vacation.

 Summer is an ideal season to enjoy the outdoors with your pet.
-Keep your dog busy with fun activities, whether it's playing fetch, going for a swim, walk, jog, or car ride, whatever you choose to do, always keep your dog happy, healthy, and safe by following the tips mentioned.
+Keep your dog busy with fun activities, whether it's playing fetch, going for a swim, walk, jog, or car ride, always keep your dog happy, healthy, and safe by following the tips mentioned.
 Have fun with your dog and cherish your summers together, and don't forget to take lots of photos to remember all the great summers you have with one another.